RhuanBiofyTech/Rag_Learn/README.md

   # If you enable this you should also enable TLS.
   # (Either above or via an external service like nginx.)
   # Sending an api-key over an unencrypted channel is insecure.
-  api_key: your_secret_api_key_here
+  api_key: testando_321
 ```

-If you want to continue with non autenticated API, just erase api_key param in QdrantClient call, change every:
+If you want to continue with non autenticated API, just mantain your original docker and erase every api_key param in QdrantClient call:

 ```
 QdrantClient(url="http://localhost:6333", api_key="testando_321")